ulfalizer/Kconfiglib/README.rst

   <https://github.com/ulfalizer/Kconfiglib/blob/master/kconfiglib.py>`_.

   The tools implemented on top of it are one file each.

-- **Runs unmodified under both Python 2 and Python 3**

-  The code mostly uses basic Python features and has no third-party dependencies.
-The most advanced things used are probably ``@property`` and ``__slots__``.

-  A recent Python 3 version is recommended if you have a choice.
-Python 3.7 finally has parsing performance on par with Python 2.7 (and Python 3.6 is just a bit slower).

 - **Robust and highly compatible with the C Kconfig tools**